Featured Image

 Honors abroad

-Sophia’s dedication to her Spanish minor started at a young age.
+Curran-Moore dedication to her Spanish minor started at a young age.
 She went to a Spanish immersion elementary school from kindergarten to fifth grade, where her classes were exclusively in Spanish.
-Sophia took these Spanish skills with her when she studied abroad in Chile and completed an honors contract.
+Curran-Moore took these Spanish skills with her when she studied abroad in Chile and completed an honors contract.

 Honors impact and beyond

-Her experience as an Honors student and a Blugold Fellow helped Sophia to make personal relationships in college.
-Sophia explained how she “met a friend in my Women of the Civil Rights Movement Honors class that encouraged me to join the philosophy club, and I'm now the secretary of the club.
+Her experience as an Honors student and a Blugold Fellow helped Curran-Moore to make personal relationships in college.
+She explained how she “met a friend in my Women of the Civil Rights Movement Honors class that encouraged me to join the philosophy club, and I'm now the secretary of the club.
 Since Honors classes are smaller, it's easier to network, which can lead to great opportunities.”

-Looking to the future, Sophia plans to enter teaching right away.
+Looking to the future, Curran-Moore plans to enter teaching right away.
 She explained, “I’ve been a student for a long time, so I’m excited to be on the other side of that.”
 Being a teacher wasn’t always her calling.
-However, during the coronavirus pandemic, Sophia said she “realized how important school is for kids and wanted to be a part of that.”
+However, during the coronavirus pandemic, she said she “realized how important school is for kids and wanted to be a part of that.”

 Written by Eve Quick, UW-Eau Claire student and University Honors Program intern.